JavaScript is a small programming language that works inside your web browser.

 We use JavaScript to check data entries that you make.
 For example, we use it to make sure that any dates you enter are in the correct date format.

-We also use JavaScript to make sure you enter a password that is between 6 and 10 characters long and that any email address you enter is properly formatted.
+We also use JavaScript to make sure you enter a password of the correct length and that any email address you enter is properly formatted.

 It is normally safe to turn JavaScript on.